uvicjames/district_scale_resilience_benchmarks/models/m9/README.md

-# District-scale Resilience Benchmarks: Model 8
+# District-scale Resilience Benchmarks: Model 9

-This model contains a water distribution network that is defined upon a small, artificial block/lot/street layout.
+This model contains a water distribution network for the Mirvish village district in Toronto, Ontario, Canada.
 There is no terrain file, and all vertices are on the z=0 plane.

 <p align="center">
 <img src="https://github.com/uvicjames/district_scale_resilience_benchmarks/assets/6242976/333ebaff-dc61-41b9-86d3-ef9af875b3aa" width="600">